AusBoone/Melody-Generator/docs/README_ALGORITHM.md

 downward.
 The ``half_point`` index marks where this switch occurs.
 Octave shifts are allowed at phrase boundaries but remain limited to one octave from the base to maintain a focused register.

+**Caching and Dynamics**
+Repeated conversions from note names to MIDI numbers are cached so the algorithm scales linearly even for long melodies.
+Candidate note lists for each chord are also cached per octave to avoid rebuilding them during every iteration.
+MIDI velocities follow a crescendo then decrescendo curve and apply a slight accent on downbeats so the phrase breathes like a real performance.
+A ``structure`` parameter lets callers repeat or vary sections (e.g. ``"AABA"``) to create longer forms from smaller motifs.

+**Markov Weights and Tritone Control**
+Candidate weighting uses a small transition matrix favouring repeated pitches or steps close to the previous interval.
+This Markov-style bias keeps motion smooth while still allowing occasional leaps.
+The preferred scale for each chord is cached, and the ``allow_tritone`` flag can suppress augmented fourth jumps when a more consonant melody is desired.

 These heuristics strike a balance between structured repetition and random variation, yielding phrases that are musically coherent without relying on